VincentGranville/Large-Language-Models/xllm6/enterprise/README.md

 <b>More documentation</b>:

 All the material is documented in my book "Building Disruptive AI & LLM Apps from Scratch", abailable on MLtechniques.com e-store, <a href="https://mltechniques.com/shop/">here</a>.
-S

 Additional resources: